A.J. Brown hurts knee, Jalen Hurts has finger issue as Eagles' injury woes grow

 Brown lay on the field for a couple of minutes, walked gingerly to the the medical tent favoring his right left and then went to the Eagles locker room.
 He came into the game with 105 catches for 1,447 yards and seven touchdowns.

 The Eagles QB got his finger taped and put on a glove for some warmup passes.
-He took off the glove and didn't miss a snap.
+He took off the glove and didn't miss a snap until he was pulled along with several other starters late in the second quarter.

+Marcus Mariota replaced Hurts and threw an interception on his first attempt.

 Philadelphia started the game without starters DeVonta Smith, Darius Slay, D’Andre Swift and Fletcher Cox with their playoff seed still at stake.